ThiccIndustries/Austin-Paint-Extended/README.md

 # Austin Paint Extended
 The useless editor for a useless, proprietary format.

+A.P.E Has been superseded by [Austin Paint Redux](https://github.com/MajesticWaffle/Austin-Paint-Redux)

 By reading the source code you agree to not sue me for any strokes that may occur

 ## Application Controls